 Are you in the process of designing/building your new, cutting-edge, insufferably gorgeous Phoenix dream home?
-And you just can’t decide on what type of carpet to choose?
+And you just can’t decide on choosing the type of carpet?

 Or maybe you are in the process of a home improvement/renovation project, and carpet happens to be on the to-do list?